yonasBSD/garage/doc/book/design/goals.md

 - Hosting of their homepage, [privacyguides.org](https://www.privacyguides.org/), and various other static sites

+- As a PowerDNS authoritative zone backend through [Lightning Stream](https://doc.powerdns.com/lightningstream/latest/index.html) and [LMDB](https://doc.powerdns.com/authoritative/backends/lmdb.html)

-- As a Mastodon object storage backend for [mstdn.party](https://mstdn.party/) and [mstdn.plus](https://mstdn.plus/)
+- As a Mastodon media storage backend for [mstdn.party](https://mstdn.party/) and [mstdn.plus](https://mstdn.plus/)

 - As a PeerTube storage backend for [neat.tube](https://neat.tube/)

 - As a [Matrix media backend](https://github.com/matrix-org/synapse-s3-storage-provider)

-Triplebit's Garage cluster is a multi-site cluster currently composed of 10 nodes in 3 physical locations.
+Triplebit's Garage cluster is a multi-site cluster currently composed of 15 storage nodes in 3 physical locations.